RuchithTalanki/DA-project/README.md

 # DA-project
-This is the project related to data analysis
+This is a project related to data analysis
+Author- Ruchith Talanki